 What’s the Rhinoplasty Procedure Like?

-Rhinoplasty in Scottsdale or Phoenix is usually an outpatient procedure, and is typically performed under IV sedation or general anesthesia.
+Rhinoplasty in Scottsdale is usually an outpatient procedure, and is typically performed under IV sedation or general anesthesia.
 We’ll talk through your options, in terms of the details of your procedure, during your consultation.

 Anthony A. Admire will likely use one of two techniques when performing your nose surgery: In a closed rhinoplasty, incisions are made within the nostrils.
 In an open rhinoplasty, the incision is made across the columella, the tissue between the nostrils.

 With both methods, the Anthony A. Admire will gently lift the soft tissues covering your nose, before sculpting the bone and cartilage to create your desired results.
 If we need additional cartilage to augment your nose, we can often take it from the septum.